Parent guide

 Diagnose the weak step

-Sit one full past paper under timed conditions.
-Mark it honestly.
-Sort every lost mark into a category: algebra, geometry, statistics, exam method, or careless pattern.
+Sit one full past paper under timed conditions and mark it honestly.
+Sort every lost mark into a category: algebra, geometry, statistics, exam method, or a habit like rushing or skipping working.

 • Pick the two largest mark-loss categories.